 Publication Ethics and Malpractice Statement

-Journal of Pharmacovigilance & Drug Safety Journal is dedicated to following the highest ethical principles of scholarly publishing and promoting highest standards of integrity and ethical conduct in research and its evaluation.
+Journal of Pharmacovigilance & Drug Safety (JPDS) is dedicated to following the highest ethical principles of scholarly publishing and promoting the highest standards of integrity and ethical conduct in research and its evaluation.

 It is mandatory for authors, reviewers, and editorial board members to comply with "Publication Ethics and Malpractice Statement".

 The Journal of Pharmacovigilance & Drug Safety is committed to following best practices on ethical matters, errors and retractions.
 The deterrence of publication malpractice is one of the important tasks of the editorial board.
-The International Archives of BioMedical and Clinical Research is very strict in any kind of unethical conduct, and will not tolerate plagiarism in any form.
+JPDS is very strict in any kind of unethical conduct, and will not tolerate plagiarism in any form.
 Authors should be assured before submitting articles to the Journal of Pharmacovigilance & Drug Safety that manuscript contents are original.
 Furthermore, they warrant that their article has neither been published elsewhere in any language fully or partly, nor is it under review for publication anywhere.

 This journal would not be responsible for any dispute related to authorship of a submitted paper.
 Any change in the authorship (such as addition or deletion of author(s) or change in the sequence of author list) should be intimated to the editorial office through a letter signed by all authors before publication of the paper.